patrickstuedi/incubator-crail-website/site/_posts/blog/2019-03-13-deployment.md

 <div style="text-align: justify">
 <p>
 In this blog we discussed various configuration options in Crail for deploying tiered disaggrated storage.
-Crail allows mixing tradional non-disaggregated storage with disaggregated storage in a single storage namespace and is thereby able to seamlessly absorb peak storage demands while offering excellent performance during regular operation.
+Crail allows mixing traditional non-disaggregated storage with disaggregated storage in a single storage namespace and is thereby able to seamlessly absorb peak storage demands while offering excellent performance during regular operation.
 Storage classes and location classes in Crail further provide fine-grained control over how storage resources are provisoned and allocated.
 In the future, we are considering to make resource provisioning in Crail dynamic and automatic, similar to <a href="https://www.usenix.org/system/files/osdi18-klimovic.pdf">Pocket</a>.
  </p>
  </div>